seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 | money | `dec.moneyBelowMin` | a stop costing more than `MAX_MARGIN_LOSS` even at `L_MIN` |
 | leverage | `!dec.ok` | «БЕЗ БЕЗОПАСНОГО ПЛЕЧА» becoming a tradable card |

+**`E` is a PARAMETER and the caller decides which price it is.** Every number the function returns — reward, `rr`, `tgtSig`, risk and the `wait` limit — is measured from the `E` it was handed, and `dec` must be the decision taken at the SAME price: a risk leg cut at one price against a reward measured at another is not a ratio.

 **Entry discipline — `wait`, not a veto.** Anchor = the 24-hour low for a long, the 24-hour high for a short (already in the Binance ticker — zero new requests).
 Beyond `ENTRY_CHASE_SD` daily sigmas from that anchor the card enters ЖДАТЬ and